MengceZheng/MengceZheng.github.io/_pages/about.md

 ## 🔥 News

+- *2024.11*: I have come to France to visit the University of Caen and work with Prof. Nitaj.🏰
+- *2024.09*: One paper entitled "Lattice-Based Cryptanalysis of RSA-Type Cryptosystems: A Bibliometric Analysis" was accepted by *Cybersecurity*.
 - *2024.08*: Our team won the third prize in the finals of the 9th (2024) National Crypto-Math Challenge.😄
 - *2024.05*: One paper entitled "Revisiting RSA-Polynomial Problem and Semiprime Factorization" was accepted by *Theoretical Computer Science*.
 - *2024.04*: One paper entitled "Improved Lattice-Based Attack on Mersenne Low Hamming Ratio Search Problem" was accepted by *ACISP 2024*.
 - *2024.01*: One paper entitled "Revisiting Small Private Key Attacks on Common Prime RSA" was accepted by *IEEE Access*.
-- *2023.10*: One paper entitled "Partial Key Exposure Attack on Common Prime RSA" was accepted by *Inscrypt 2023*.

 ## 🧰 Projects